 Snapchat vs. Instagram – Battle to the Death

 So what are Instagram Stories?
-Well, let me tell you:
+In a nutshell:

 - 24-hour expiring videos and photos